National Youth Day of Yuva Diwas is celebrated in India to spread the awareness of unity and perseverance among the youth of the country.

 This day plays a very crucial role and it makes us remember the contribution of Swami Vivekananda in nation-building and spreading the knowledge of Sanatan dharma in India as well as abroad.

-Every year, Yuva Diwas is celebrated across the nation through organizing various programs and exhibitions.
+Every year, Yuva Diwas is celebrated across the nation by organizing various programs and exhibitions.

 Several programs such as Youth Conventions, Seminars, music and art competitions, and youth convection are organized to make people aware of the contribution and teaching of Swamiji.

-The theme for the National Youth Day 2023 is “Viksit Yuva, Viksit Bharat”, a skilled and knowledgable young mind can lead from the front, the theme is so thoughtful, theme for 2022 was “It’s all in the mind”, which is the major teaching of Swami Vivekananda.
+The theme for National Youth Day 2024 is “Arise, Awake, and Realise the Power You Hold”.
+2023 was “Viksit Yuva, Viksit Bharat”, a skilled and knowledgable young mind can lead from the front, the theme is so thoughtful, and the theme for 2022 was “It’s all in the mind”, which is the major teaching of Swami Vivekananda.

 So let’s value the teaching of Swami Vivekananda and help the country in Nation-building.
 Wish you all a very Happy National Youth Day!!!!